brianberns/CFR-Explained/Readme.md

 ## Regret

 "Regret" is really a very confusing term, and "counterfactual regret" even more so.
 In CFR, we're actually trying to choose the actions that have the *highest* regret, meaning that we most regret not choosing them in the past.
 (Like I said, confusing.)
+An action's regret might be positive (good) or negative (bad).

-I think it's much easier to conceptualize this as choosing actions that have the highest value, or utility, or "advantage" instead.
+I think it's much easier to conceptualize this as choosing actions that have the highest value, or utility, or advantage instead.
+In CFR, all of these terms mean roughly the same thing as regret.

-Note that an action's regret might be positive (good) or negative (bad).

 ## Information sets